thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 To achieve organisational goals - such as turnover, market share, productivity, quality of delivered goods, number of delivered goods, customer satisfaction - everyone in the organisation needs to be aligned with these goals.

 All too often, development focuses on throughput, testing on quality and operations on stability.
 In reality, these are all system-level outcomes that help achieve organisational goals.
-They can only be achieved by close collaboration between everyone involved in the software delivery process.
+They can only be achieved by close collaboration between everyone involved in the IT delivery process.
 Ultimately, releasing IT systems is a team activity, not an individual activity.
 The whole team succeeds or fails as a team, together.
 Hence, the team is accountable for the delivery.

-For this to work, it is crucial to implement the [*Deployment Pipeline*] pattern so that everyone in the team can see, at a glance, the status of the system, its health, the various builds, the results of the tests, and the state of the environments where the system can be deployed.
+For this to work, it is crucial to implement the [*Deployment Pipeline*](#deployment-pipeline) pattern so that everyone in the team can see, at a glance, the status of the system, its health, the various builds, the results of the tests, and the state of the environments where the system can be deployed.
 This creates empowerment for the team.

 ### Pursue Continuous Improvement relentlessly